weishang/matlab-zoomPlot/README.md

 ![screenshot of example](./images/example.png)

+Added interactive version for making the zoom plot.
+It requires imrect which is from the Image Processing toolbox.

 **todo**
+- clean up the docs.
 - provide handle to axes as input
  - first select the zoom area (default plot to upper right corner)
  - the attach mouse action listener to the two rectangles.
  - resize and move based on mouse action.